What types of clinical trials are there for breast cancer?

 Detection or screening trials evaluate the best approach to find a cancer in its early stages; for example mammograms (breast x-rays).

-Treatment trials test new treatment; e.g. drugs such as chemotherapy or hormonal treatments.
-New radiotherapy or surgical techniques are also tested.
+Treatment trials test new therapies or new applications for existing therapies to improve a patient’s outcome.
+Treatments include drugs such as chemotherapy or hormonal treatments, radiotherapy, and surgical techniques.
 Counselling and psychological support or ways of providing better communication are also part of treatment trials.

 Phase 1 Trial

 Phase 1 clinical trials are conducted to test a new biomedical intervention for the first time in a small group of people (around 20-50 people) to evaluate the safety and side effects of the new treatment or intervention.
 Phase 1 trials are not randomised.

 If the treatment or intervention is proven successful in phase one, it is moved to a phase 2 study and tested in a larger group of people (several hundred) to determine how effective it is and to further evaluate its safety.